 FAQs

-What is the difference between a green wall and a living wall?
+What is a living wall?

-Are living walls suitable for residential buildings?
+Are living walls suitable for homes?

 Do living walls improve air quality?